Landscaping Material Calculator Hub: Choose a Tool

 - Add a small buffer to account for compaction and settling.

-- Consider drainage and base layers for driveways or patios.
+- Consider drainage and base layers for driveways, retaining walls, or patios.

 - For decorative stone or mulch, depth significantly affects coverage.